 \section{Abstract}

-Thanks to improved methods for numerical analytic continuation with constraints, spectral functions with sharp features (peaks and edges) can now be extracted from imaginary-time correlation functions computed by quantum Monte Carlo (QMC) simulations.
-Here we test these new approaches on various one-dimensional $S=1/2$ spin systems with a single ejected fermion, i.e., extracting the single-hole momentum ($k$) and energy ($\omega$) dependent spectral function $A(k,\omega)$.
-We compute the distance ($r$) and imaginary time ($\tau$) dependent Green's function $G(r,\tau)$ via Angelucci's canonical transformation [Phys.
-Rev. B {\bf 51}, 11580 (1995)] of the fermionic Hamiltonian, implementing it for stochastic series expansion QMC simulations.
-Our calculations of $A(k,\omega)$ focus on the different characteristics of systems with spin-charge separation and those in which a spin polaron forms instead due to effectively attractive interactions between the spin and the charge.
+Recent advances in numerical analytic continuation with physics-motivated constraints now allow spectral functions with sharp features, such as peaks and edges, to be extracted from imaginary-time correlation functions computed by quantum Monte Carlo (QMC) simulations.
+Here, we test these approaches on various one-dimensional $S=1/2$ spin systems with a single ejected fermion, i.e., extracting the single-hole momentum ($k$)- and energy ($\omega$)-dependent spectral function $A(k,\omega)$.
+We compute the distance ($r$)- and imaginary time ($\tau$)-dependent Green's function $G(r,\tau)$ via Angelucci's canonical transformation [Phys.
+Rev. B \textbf{51}, 11580 (1995)] of the fermionic Hamiltonian, implementing it for stochastic series expansion QMC simulations.
+Our calculations of $A(k,\omega)$ focus on the different characteristics of systems with spin-charge separation and those in which a spin polaron forms instead because of effectively attractive interactions between the spin and the charge.
 Spin-charge separation is well established in the conventional $t$-$J$ chain, which we confirm here as a demonstration of the method.
-Turning on a multi-spin interaction $Q$ that eventually drives the system into a spontaneously dimerized (valence-bond solid, VBS) state, we can observe the features of spin-charge separation until the VBS transition takes place.
+Turning on a multispin interaction $Q$ that eventually drives the system into a spontaneously dimerized (valence-bond solid, VBS) state, we can observe the features of spin-charge separation until the VBS transition takes place.
 While generally good agreement is found with the conventional analytical spin-charge separation ansatz, we point out the formation of a gap between two holon bands that in the ansatz are degenerate (crossing each other versus the momentum) at $k=0$ and $k=\pi$.
-Inside the VBS phase, effectively attractive interactions may lead to the binding of the spinon and holon, of which we find evidence at large $Q/J$.
+Inside the VBS phase, effectively attractive interactions may lead to the binding of the spinon and holon, for which we find evidence at large $Q/J$.
 In the statically dimerized $t$-$J$ chain (i.e., with alternating strengths of the model parameters), we find equally spaced spin polaron bands corresponding to increasingly large bound states with two internal spin polaron modes---even and odd with respect to parton permutation.
 Our results overall demonstrate the power of modern analytic continuation tools in combination with large-scale quantum Monte Carlo simulations.